Evaluating Waterborne Pathogen Risks for a Stronger Water Management Plan

 - Updating and maintaining the program.
 Updates must address new risks such as changes to the water system that may add hazard points or the addition of new equipment.

-To ensure compliance with this requirement, take time to build a knowledgeable water management team.
-With a multi-department team in place, healthcare systems can develop a plan to proactively mitigate risks and rapidly respond in the event that a problem occurs.
-Members may include representatives from engineering, nursing, quality/risk management, and infection control, the medical director of epidemiology, a senior-level support services director, a representative from clinical labs and environmental services, and the facility manager.
-Within your water management team, you’ll need to specifically assign clear rules and responsibilities.
+To ensure compliance with this requirement, allocate time to build a knowledgeable water management team.
+With a multi-department team in place, healthcare systems can develop a plan to proactively mitigate risks and rapidly respond if a problem occurs.
+Members may include representatives from engineering, nursing, quality and risk management, and infection control.
+Also included are the medical director of epidemiology, a senior-level support services director, a representative from clinical labs and environmental services, and the facility manager.
+Within your water management team, you’ll need to assign clear roles and responsibilities.

 Subscribe